 Dr. Bansal and his team, working with leukemia cells, used a laboratory technique to "knock down" WTAP expression in AML cells.
 What resulted was, in the research world, a resounding success.

 "Knocking down this protein, WTAP, greatly suppressed proliferation and induced differentiation," said Hima Bansal, Ph.D., senior research associate at the Health Science Center and lead author of the paper.
 "It took care of both problems."

 But they needed to understand how WTAP levels get so high in AML in the first place.

 The researchers turned to another protein called Hsp90, a so-called "molecular chaperone" that helps stabilize more than 200 other proteins, known as Hsp90 "clients".

 "When we suppressed Hsp90, we reduced WTAP," Dr. Bansal said.
 "So we have discovered two things: WTAP's role in AML and the mechanism underlying its overexpression."

 Many of Hsp90's other client proteins are known targets in oncology, and "WTAP joins the list," Dr. Bansal said.

 This discovery could open the door to more effective therapies for children and adults with newly diagnosed AML or for patients who have failed currently available treatments.

-Explore further: Gene discovery could improve treatment for acute myeloid leukemia
+Explore further: Chemical stem cell signature predicts treatment response for acute myeloid leukemia